See the new flag Mississippi voters approved to replace the Confederate emblem

 Over the summer, Mississippi Governor Tate Reeves signed the bill to retire the old flag, which was adopted in 1894, and launch a nine-person commission to lead its redesign.
 The measure, which said the new design couldn’t include any Confederate emblems, came after economic pressure from the SEC and NCAA, as well as support from a majority of Mississippians.

+“I’m satisfied with the result because it has delivered a new flag that the people have accepted,” says North American Vexillological Association secretary Ted Kaye.
+“It’s a resounding vote in favor of that flag.
+It’s not ideal from a design standpoint, but that’s not the most important consideration.”

-Though the former Mississippi flag with the confederate battle emblem will now be relegated to history books, North American Vexillological Association secretary Ted Kaye told Fast Company back in June that there are five other state flags with Confederate symbolism: Alabama, Arkansas, Florida, Georgia, and North Carolina.
+Though the former Mississippi flag with the confederate battle emblem will now be relegated to history books, Kaye told Fast Company back in June there are five other state flags that could arguably have Confederate symbolism: Alabama, Arkansas, Florida, Georgia, and North Carolina.